Is Hidradenitis A Disability?

 - Blackheads: The bump may contain a blackhead.
 These often appear cloistered together to form a “double-barreled” pattern.

 - Painful nodules: Hard lumps may form in the areas listed above that are painful.
 These nodules develop under the skin and have the potential to grow if inflamed.

 - Red, sore bumps: These bumps start off as red and sore to touch.
 If they grow, they often develop pus.
 If these bumps rupture, itchiness and/or burning may follow.

 - Fistulas: These are more like sores that leak pus.
 These sores take a long time to heal.
 If scarring occurs, they may form tunnels under the skin that can connect together.

 Individuals that have hidradenitis suppurativa may experience one of the symptoms or all of the symptoms.
-The symptoms may also come and go, but there are some people that consistently have the bumps.
+The symptoms may also come and go, but some people consistently have the bumps.

 Hidradenitis Suppurativa Diagnosis

 A doctor will diagnose hidradenitis suppurativa based on where the bumps are located and how often they remain and/or persist.
-A sample of the bump may be taken for testing to make sure that it’s not another skin disease or condition.
-They may also ask questions regarding how long you’ve had the symptoms, if they’re painful, and if anyone else in your family has experienced these bumps.
+A sample of the bump is taken for testing to make sure that it’s not another skin disease or condition.
+They may also ask questions regarding; how long you’ve had the symptoms, if they’re painful, and if anyone else in your family has experienced these bumps.

 Hidradenitis Suppurativa Prognosis

 Unfortunately, there isn’t a cure for this condition.
 However, it is manageable with treatment.
 While individuals with hidradenitis suppurativa have a fairly good prognosis, this condition can get to a point where it is debilitating.